-- Unfortunately, the tests described in these papers were written in Pascal for Mac Classics and are no longer available, but the more useful tests have converted to R and are available on the web.
+- Unfortunately, the tests described in these papers were written in Pascal for Mac Classics and are no longer available, but the more useful tests have converted to R and are available as part of the psych package.

 - Hofstee, W. K. B., de Raad, B., & Goldberg, L. R. (1992).
 Integration of the big five and circumplex approaches to trait structure.
 Journal of Personality and Social Psychology, 63, 146-163.
 This paper takes the "Big 5" trait dimensions and considers items in 10 dimensional planes (two dimensional slices of the 5 dimensions).
 Their basic observation is that many items are factorially complex, with a complexity of two, but few items have a complexity greater than two.

 - Another example of circumplex structure in the personality-affect domain, is a two dimensional representation of the structure of affect.
 See for instance Rafaeli, E. & Revelle, W. (2006).
 A premature consensus: Are happiness and sadness truly opposite affects?
 Motivation and Emotion. (pdf from Springer).
-Appendices to this article are available from Eshkol Rafaeli or here.
+Appendices to this article are available from Eshkol Rafaeli or from the PMC lab.

 - For items that are used to measure each of the Big 5 and for the facets of these higher order dimensions, see Lew Goldberg's International Personality Item Pool.

-- Chapters in the Pervin and John (1999) Handbook of Personality devoted to the Big 5 and the Bigger (Giant) 3 include those of John and Srivastava, McCrae and Costa, and Clark and Watson.
+- Chapters in the John, Robins and Pervin (2008) Handbook of Personality devoted to the Big 5 and the Bigger (Giant) 3 include those of John and Srivastava, McCrae and Costa, and Clark and Watson.